 The stance has no impact on federal lands, which still prohibit e-bikes as motorized traffic in certain areas.
 The IMBA also does not have regulatory authority, but it often serves as a mouthpiece for the mountain bike community working with state and local agencies.
 It also does much of the work to build and maintain trails around the world.

-IMBA: Class 1 E-Mountain Bikes Okay
+IMBA: Class 1 E-Mountain Bikes OK

 Though this week’s statement represents a big move within the mountain biking world, the IMBA’s acceptance of motor-assisted bikes remains largely unchanged.